coderefinery/handsonscicomp/source/coderefinery.rst

 -------------------------------

 Eventually, you need to use the code or results that someone else has made - or need for others to be able to use your creations!
+Topics
+include: why we share, benefits to you, barriers to sharing, encouraging reuse, licenses, citation of software.

 * `Lesson <https://coderefinery.github.io/social-coding/>`__
 * `Video <https://www.youtube.com/watch?v=XkT8wMRcJok&list=PLpLblYHCzJACm0Nz8ZxmdC6F8UuSYwWGQ&index=9>`__